"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 - any of these medicines (if taken by mouth or injection):

-- medicines that are eliminated by the kidney, including acyclovir (Zovirax®), cidofovir (VISTIDE®), ganciclovir (Cytovene IV®, Vitrasert®), valacyclovir (Valtrex®), and valganciclovir (Valcyte®)
+- certain medicines that can affect how your kidneys work, including acyclovir (Zovirax®), cidofovir (VISTIDE®), ganciclovir (Cytovene IV®, Vitrasert®), valacyclovir (Valtrex®), and valganciclovir (Valcyte®)

 Ask your healthcare provider or pharmacist if you are not sure if your medicine is one that is listed above.